lecaillon/RestInPeace/README.md

 The design of RIP is a call chain that consists of 3 parts that mimics the Arrange Act Assert pattern.

 #### Given
-Setup everything needed for the running the tested REST service.
+Setup everything needed for running the tested REST service.

 ```c#
 Given()